brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 ## Stage Submissions

 Typically, the assignment is broken into several functions of increasing difficulty.
-Students could submit some of those functions week _t-2_ and and another batch at week _t-1_.
+Students could submit some of those functions, determined by teaching staff, at week _t-2_ and the next batch at week _t-1_.

-The requested functions should be submitted.
+Submission is mandatory.

 ## Peer Review